 If your company does not have internal social media marketing experience then you will require strategic direction.
-It’s important to check that your potential agency can provide this and how much it will cost.
+Check that your potential agency can provide this and how much it will cost.
 Expect to pay for marketing strategy, additional reporting, training or brainstorming days.

-Find out if they’ll use a social media dashboard like Agorapulse to bounce ideas off you or send you specific posts for approval.
+Find out whether the agency will use a social media dashboard like Agorapulse to bounce ideas off you or send you specific posts for approval.

-With every agency there will be boundaries so don’t expect to have someone on Skype with you all day long.
-Decide upon weekly or biweekly and ensure that everyone is agreed.
+Every agency has boundaries, so respect those.
+For example, don’t expect to have someone on Skype with you all day long.
+Decide upon weekly or biweekly and ensure that everyone agrees.

 In turn, you need to be passionate about your brand when you are speaking with the agency.
 There is nothing more off-putting than the prospect of working with people who hate what they do!

 It’s unlikely that an agency will be strong in all these categories, so decide which you need most and go from there.
-If they can’t manage one required element, then ask if they work with another agency or partner who can manage this for you.
+If they can’t manage one required element, ask whether they work with another agency or partner who can manage this for you.